 The Middle East is critically situated geographically.
-Two-thirds of the world's population lives within an eight-hour flight from the Gulf region, making it accessible from most of the globe.
+Two-thirds of the world's population lives within an eight-hour flight from the Gulf region, making it accessible from most other regions of the globe.
 The Middle East also contains some of the world's most critical maritime choke points, such as the Suez Canal and the Strait of Hormuz.

 Although infrastructure is not as developed in the Middle East as it is in North America or Europe, a decades-long presence means that the U.S. has tried-and-tested systems that involve moving large numbers of matériel and personnel into and out of the region.
-For example, according to the Department of Defense, at the height of U.S. combat operations in Iraq during the Second Gulf War, the U.S. presence included 165,000 servicemembers and 505 bases.
-Moving personnel and equipment out of the country was an enormous undertaking-"the largest logistical drawdown since World War II"65-and included the redeployment of "the 60,000 troops who remained in Iraq at the time and more than 1 million pieces of equipment ahead of their deadline."66
+According to the Department of Defense, at the height of U.S. combat operations in Iraq during the Second Gulf War, the U.S. presence included 165,000 servicemembers and 505 bases.
+Moving personnel and equipment out of the country was "the largest logistical drawdown since World War II" and included the redeployment of "the 60,000 troops who remained in Iraq at the time and more than 1 million pieces of equipment ahead of their deadline."78

-The condition of roads in the region varies from country to country.
+The condition of the region's roads varies from country to country.
 For example, 100 percent of the roads in Israel, Jordan, and the UAE are paved.
-Other nations, such as Oman (49.3 percent), Saudi Arabia (21.5 percent), and Yemen (8.7 percent), have poor paved road coverage according to the most recent information available.
-Fail coverage is also poor.
-For instance, Saudi Arabia has only 563 miles of railroads.
-Segregation of Saudi Arabia, had 489 freight rail miles alone in 2015 (the most recent year for which Association of American Railroads data are available).
-In Syria, years of civil war have wreaked havoc on the rail system.
+Other nations such as Oman (49.3 percent); Saudi Arabia (21.5 percent); and Yemen (8.7 percent) have poor paved road coverage according to the most recent information available.79 Rail coverage is also poor.

 The U.S. has access to several airfields in the region.
-The primary air hub for U.S. forces is at Al Udeid Air Base in Qatar.
+The primary air hub for U.S. forces is Al Udeid Air Base in Qatar.
 Other airfields include Ali Al Salem Air Base, Kuwait; Al Dhafra, UAE; Al Minhad, UAE; Isa, Bahrain; Eskan Village Air Base, Saudi Arabia; Muscat, Oman; Thumrait, Oman; and Masirah Island, Oman, in addition to the commercial airport at Seeb, Oman.
 In the past, the U.S. has used major airfields in Iraq, including Baghdad International Airport and Balad Air Base, as well as Prince Sultan Air Base in Saudi Arabia.

-Just because the U.S. has access to a particular air base today, however, does not mean that it will be made available for a particular operation in the future.
-For example, it is highly unlikely that Qatar and Oman would allow the U.S. to use air bases in their territory for strikes against Iran.
+The fact that the U.S. has access to a particular air base today, however, does not mean that it will be made available for a particular operation in the future.
+For example, because of their more cordial relations with Iran, it is highly unlikely that Qatar and Oman would allow the U.S. to use air bases in their territory for strikes against Iran unless they were first attacked themselves.